frontendphil/talk-proposals/One style to rule them all.md

 Given what we've learned in the beginning I'm going to sketch an API that can be used by components.
 We'll learn about some quirks and what we need to do in order to build a declarative API that matches the React paradigms.

-### 3. Real world example through `substyle`
+### 3. Real-world example through `substyle`

-In the last part we're going to look at a real world implementation - [`substyle`](https://github.com/jfschwarz/substyle).
+In the last part, we're going to look at a real-world implementation - [`substyle`](https://github.com/jfschwarz/substyle).
 Based on an example application I'm going to change the styling approach for the page profoundly while maintaining a consistent look and feel.
-This is intended to proof that the method can work and should encourage people to challenge how they think about styles after the talk.
+This is intended to prove that the method can work and should encourage people to challenge how they think about styles after the talk.

 ## Related talks